Battle of Anzio

-The Battle of Anzio was a battle of the Italian Campaign of World War II that commenced January 22, 1944.
-The battle began with the Allied amphibious landing known as Operation Shingle, and ended on June 4, 1944, with the invasion of Rome.
+The Battle of Anzio was a battle of the Italian Campaign of World War II that commenced 22 January 1944.
+The battle began with the Allied amphibious landing known as Operation Shingle, and ended on 4 June 1944, with the invasion of Rome.
 The operation was opposed by German and by Italian Repubblica Sociale Italiana (RSI) forces in the area of Anzio and Nettuno.
 (Note: At the time joined in a single comune called Nettunia.
 Nettuno was the Italian (RSI) and German name for the Battle of Anzio.)

 Allied landings on the Italian mainland began in September 1943, and after slow gains against German resistance, the progress was stopped in December 1943 at the German defensive Gustav Line, south of Rome.

 The operation was initially commanded by Major General John P. Lucas, of the U.S. Army, commanding U.S. VI Corps with the intent to outflank German forces at the Winter Line and enable an attack on Rome.

 The success of an amphibious landing at that location, in a basin consisting substantially of reclaimed marshland and surrounded by mountains, depended on the element of surprise and the swiftness with which the invaders could build up strength and move inland relative to the reaction time and strength of the defenders.
 Any delay could result in the occupation of the mountains by the defenders and the consequent entrapment of the invaders.
-Lieutenant General Mark W. Clark, commander of the U.S. Fifth Army, understood that risk, but he did not pass on his appreciation of the situation to his subordinate Lucas, who preferred to take time to entrench against an expected counterattack.
 The initial landing achieved complete surprise with no opposition and a jeep patrol even made it as far as the outskirts of Rome.
 However, Lucas, who had little confidence in the operation as planned, failed to capitalize on the element of surprise and delayed his advance until he judged his position was sufficiently consolidated and he had sufficient strength.